minato500/minato500/README.md

 - Exploring in the domain of web security and penetration testing
 - Top 5 Percentage in TryHackMe
 - Actively Participating in ctf under [MeowSec](https://ctftime.org/team/283236) team
-- I am an introvert basically :)
+- Basically, I’m an introvert. :)

 ---